Art Deco district in Miami Beach

 The curved lines are typical of the Art Deco architecture of Miami Beach.
 We often notice them.
 One example of this is the Lincoln Theater, a movie theater on Lincoln Street Mall.
 The pastel colors of the houses are also typical of the Miami architectural style.
 Together with the layout of the rooms, which are often grouped around an inner courtyard, they also give the buildings from the Art Deco era an airy appearance.

-Hotel reception in the Miami Art Deco District
+Hotel reception in a former hotel in the South Beach Miami Art Deco District - furniture in the Art Deco style welcomed visitors

 What is Art Deco?